liferay-search/liferay-docs/guidelines/03-writers-guidelines.markdown

 to find a specific section that has the information she wants (more common).

 It's better to write for this second type of reader.
-Many features in the product overlap (message board threads can be tagged; wiki articles can be tagged; blogs can be tagged, etc.), but we can't assume readers have read everything.
+Many features in the sharepoint overlap (message board threads can be tagged; wiki articles can be tagged; blogs can be tagged, etc.), but we can't assume readers have read everything.
 For this reason, don't say things like "Tagging wiki articles works the same way it does for web content," and leave it there.
 If you say that, use